Please view these informational tabs to learn about time only quartz clock movements.

 About Quartz Clock Hands

-The hands for these movements are not included and are sold separately.
+This is a stronger than average clock movement with the ability to run hands up to 9 inches in length. (sold separately) The hands for these movements are not included and are sold separately.
 They are offered here on this page, please note the old hands may not fit.
 Please see the above tabs for information on measuring, replacing, and ordering a Quartz Battery Clock Movement.

 3/16" Post Length for 1/16" Thick Dials, 5/16" Post Length for 3/16" Thick Dials, 7/16" Post Length for 5/16" Thick Dials, 9/16" Post Length for 7/16" Thick Dials, 11/16" Post Length for 9/16" Thick Dials, 13/16" Post Length for 11/16" Thick Dials